-Of the 43 disfellowshipping offenses listed in the Shepherd book, 11 are based on the Bible, and 32 are made up and invented by the GB.
+Of the 46 disfellowshipping offenses listed in the Shepherd book, 11 are based on the Bible, and 35 are made up and invented by the GB.
 One of the 11 disfellowshipping offenses that are based on the Bible is sexual immorality (porneia).
-This includes sexual relations between a married person and one to whom he or she is not married, sexual relations between unmarried persons, and homosexual relations.
+This includes sexual intercourse between a married person and one to whom he or she is not married, sexual intercourse between unmarried persons, and sexual intercourse between homosexuals.

-In addition to the three biblical references of porneia mentioned above, the GB has extended their definition to include bestiality, manipulation of the genitals of a person to whom one is not married, artificial semination, and sexual acts without skin-to-skin contact.
+In addition to the three biblical references of porneia mentioned above, the members of the GB have extended their definition to include bestiality, manipulation of the genitals of a person to whom one is not married, artificial semination, and sexual acts without skin-to-skin contact.

 The first section: Different views in the Watchtower literature of sexual immorality (porneia).

 1956 Artificial insemination is porneia.